RijanKanxo/timi/README.md

    - Source: Select "GitHub Actions"
    - The deployment workflow will run automatically

-3. **Access your app**:
-   - Your app will be available at: `https://RijanKanxo.github.io/timi`
-   - GitHub will automatically rebuild and deploy when you push changes

 ### Vercel (Recommended)

 1. Push your code to GitHub